jcwilk/tdi/README.md

 ## Known Issues

 * It tends to not work well in multiple tabs at once on mobile because of how I'm using IndexedDB/Dexie.js, however it's a better UX to just use forward/back nav between different conversations within the same tab IMO, especially on mobile.
 The way to fix this issue IIUC would be to move the indexeddb access to a shared web worker and interface with it through events but there's a long list of higher priority features.
 * It's a bit short on some conversation settings like which model to use.
-I currently have it limited to GPT-4-turbo because it's so much better than everyting and only marginally more expensive than GPT-3.5-turbo.
+I currently have it limited to GPT-4 Turbo because it's so much higher quality than the other OpenAI models and only marginally more expensive than GPT-3.5 Turbo.
+It would be an extremely niche scenario where you'd legitimately want to chat in something besides GPT-4 Turbo so it's not worth the interface real estate.
-* It requires a paid OpenAI account in order to get an API key before you can do anything with it.
-This is sometimes behind a waitlist, if you are unable to sign up and want to try the app feel free to contact me for a temporary API key (if I know you of course, lol)
+* I went to significant lengths to make as much of the app available without an API key as possible - only the things which directly depend on generative behaviors require it to function, otherwise you can use the app without a key to get a feel for the flow before you flip on API access.
+I do strongly recommend you use an API key if you find value in the app though, the interfaces for manually invoking things, while workable, aren't much fun to use.

 ## TDI Legacy